 9.6.
 Leave time for post-migration tasks

 After mailbox migration, your target system might need an updated global address book, or user terminals might need tweaks if mail is accessed through a client.
-A migration might also involve mail routing and/or a domain name move, and these processes will need to be addressed before, during and after migration.
+A migration might also involve a domain name move, and these processes will need to be addressed before, during and after migration.
 These are just some of the tasks that must be addressed to ensure a successful migration process.

 Post-migration tasks will differ, depending on the target system.
 The checklist below is provided as a general overview to the most common tasks:

 Not every migration tool provides a full, flexible suite of migration tools.
-Cloudiway are the only migration solution to offer a coexistence solution between G Suite and Office 365 for mail routing, free/busy calendar queries and automatic global address list updates.
+Cloudiway are the only migration solution to offer a coexistence solution between G Suite and Office 365 for free/busy calendar queries and automatic global address list updates.

 In addition, Cloudiway’s SaaS-based migration platform is installation-free, saving you time, effort and end-user interruption.
 It’s also a cost effective solution for all business types and sizes, with two free support tickets at any time during the migration process, plus consulting services are available, if required.